-Dance/Movement therapy, practiced by Christina Devereaux, Ph.D., BC-DMT, can be quite powerful.
+Dance therapy, or movement therapy, or dance movement therapy, practiced by Christina Devereaux, Ph.D., BC-DMT, can be quite powerful.
 In a Psychology Today post Devereaux states: “Dance reduces anxiety, stimulates memories, activates the brain’s pleasure circuits, regulates mood, improves body image, and channels underlying feelings…”

 Dance Movement Therapist Dzagbe Cudjoe, writing for Natural Bloom, cites University of London research that compared the effects of taking dance classes to the effects of taking classes in exercise, music, and math.
 Only dance led to decreased anxiety.

 And guess what else—dance helps even the observer!
 “MRI scans show that watching someone dance activates the same neurons that would fire if you yourself were doing the dancing.
 So when one dancer’s movements express joy or sadness, others often pick up on it as well, so spreading the feeling and fostering empathy.”

 So, dancing is good.
 Dance therapy is good.